NeuroDesk/neurodesk.github.io/content/en/tutorials/functional_imaging/fmriprep_cvl.md

 ## Setting up fmriprep command

 If you like, you can enter the following fmriprep command straight into the command line in the newly opened terminal.
-However, as with increasing options and preferences the command can get rather verbose, I instead opted to create an executable bash script that I can run straight from the command line, with minimal editing inbetween runs.
+However, as with increasing options and preferences the command can get rather verbose, I instead opted to create an executable bash script that I can run straight from the command line, with minimal editing between runs.
 If you're not interested in this option you can skip straight to copying/adjusting the code from `fmriprep` to `-v` below.

 - open a new file in your editor of choice but really you know it should be Visual Studio Code
 - save that file with your chosen name without an extension, e.g. run_fmriprep